-Tube amplifiers are as popular today as they’ve ever been – but one thing about them has never changed – power management.
-Depending on your use case, bigger isn’t always better, and it’s for this reason that most players would rather have a 1 to 20 watt tube amp for home or studio use than they would a 200 watt stack.
+Tube amplifiers are as popular today as they’ve ever been, but one thing about them has never changed – power management.
+Depending on your use case, bigger isn’t always better, and it’s for this reason that most players would rather have a 1- to 20-watt tube amp for home or studio use than a 200-watt stack.

-If you’re in the market for the best small tube amp, you’re definitely going to want to keep on reading.
+If you’re in the market for the best small tube amp, you’ll definitely want to keep on reading.

 Features: Celestion V-Type speaker, 3 Band EQ, Built in attenuator